Kuvrot/LoveLetter/README.md

 ## Run source code

-Install electron in the project folder, you can use this quick guide: https://www.electronjs.org/es/docs/latest/tutorial/quick-start
+- Install electron in the project folder, you can use this quick guide: https://www.electronjs.org/es/docs/latest/tutorial/quick-start

+- Add the files in your project folder (replacing the default the default files).

 to run LoveLetter type
 ```bash